huggingface/transformers/docs/source/en/hpo_train.md

 ...     }
 ```

 Optuna provides multi-objective HPO.
-You could pass `directions` in hyperparameter_search and define your own compute_objective to return multiple objective values.
-The Pareto Front (List[BestRun]) will be returned in hyperparameter_search, you could refer the test case TrainerHyperParameterMultiObjectOptunaIntegrationTest in [test_trainer](https://github.com/huggingface/transformers/blob/main/tests/trainer/test_trainer.py)
+You can pass `directions` in `hyperparameter_search` and define your own compute_objective to return multiple objective values.
+The Pareto Front (`List[BestRun]`) will be returned in hyperparameter_search, you should refer to the test case `TrainerHyperParameterMultiObjectOptunaIntegrationTest` in [test_trainer](https://github.com/huggingface/transformers/blob/main/tests/trainer/test_trainer.py)

 For raytune, see raytune [object_parameter](https://docs.ray.io/en/latest/tune/api/search_space.html), it's like following: